UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_5.md

 **Nick:** Any of my NFTs are getting listed for a ridiculous price.
 I'm going to list all my NFTs.
 If you buy them, thank you very much.

-**Algy:** There you go, buy Nicks's NFTs.
+**Algy:** There you go, buy Nick's NFTs.

-**Fluffer Nutter:** I will list the NFTs on Universe that I have on Opensea instead.
+**Fluffer Nutter:** I will list my NFTs on Universe instead of Opensea.

 I guess I didn't have enough time to type everything.
-But I think just the general atmosphere and the NFT space right now is that there have been all these new marketplaces that come out, and I think at this point, people are hesitant.
+But I think the general atmosphere of the NFT space right now is that there have been all these new marketplaces that come out, and I think at this point, people are hesitant.
 But people also know about Universe and know it's been getting built a long time.

-At this exact moment, I wonder, how do we incentivize people to list?
+But, at this exact moment, I wonder, how do we incentivize people to list?
 Because if we go and tell people to list, list, list— on the Universe platform, I think people will be hesitant to do that.
 I mean, at a certain point.

-**Add Speaker:** Tyler, it might be better if you talk on Marks MIC because you're cutting in and out.
+**Nick:** Tyler, it might be better if you talk on Marks MIC because you're cutting in and out.

 **Mark:** No, he was.
 I was on mute, and he didn't know.